Email Strategy 18 min read

 • Move to the next buying stage

 Every email in your sequence should provide standalone value.
 If someone doesn't open the previous emails, each message should still make sense and offer something useful.
-This isn't just good practice—it's essential for maintaining engagement across a multi-touch sequence.
+This is essential for maintaining engagement across a multi-touch sequence.

 Your sequence should feel like a natural conversation, not a spray of disconnected messages.
 Each email should build on the last, moving the prospect closer to your goal while respecting their time and intelligence.

 Different situations call for different sequence types.
-Here are the most common:
+Here's a comparison of the five most common:

-These sequences are typically 4-6 emails over 2-3 weeks, focused on demonstrating relevance and generating enough interest for a conversation.
+Cold Outreach sequences are typically 4-6 emails over 2-3 weeks, focused on demonstrating relevance and generating enough interest for a conversation.
+Inbound Follow-Up nurtures initial interest while the topic is still fresh: someone downloaded your ebook or attended your webinar, and now you move them forward.
+Learn more about follow-up strategy in our dedicated guide.

 Subject: Quick question about [Company]'s [relevant challenge]